 Three Michelin star restaurants London

-It’s not surprising that England’s capital is home to the biggest number of three Michelin star restaurants in the UK, considering London’s reputation as one of the greatest foodie cities in the world.
+It’s not surprising that England’s capital is home to the biggest number of three Michelin-starred restaurants in the UK, considering London’s reputation as one of the greatest foodie cities in the world.
 Check out the London restaurants boasting three Michelin stars below.

 What: Having studied under Alain Ducasse, Helene Darozze has a similarly classical French style to her legendary mentor.
 The lightness of her touch coupled with her choice of ingredients and flavour combinations ensures nothing becomes too rich or heavy, all whilst steadfastly remaining opulent.
 The dining room itself has had a recent makeover and now benefits from a light and feminine - in Darozze’s own words – feel, creating a relaxing ambiance in which to relax.
 With tasting menus setting you back upwards of £120, this is a special occasion spot that’s worth saving up for.